-It is important to understand the seasonal nature of the ecosystem we operate in.
-The Queen Charlotte and Johnstone Straits attract an abundance of marine mammals in the summers, but are much quieter in the winters.
+The Queen Charlotte and Johnstone Straits attract an abundance of marine mammals in the summers but are much quieter in the winters.
 Because of this seasonality, we ask guests to pair their wildlife hopes appropriately with the dates of their visit.
 Please see our wildlife seasonality graph below:

-Our Wildlife Seasonality Chart is based on data collected from 3 day trips.
+Our Wildlife Seasonality Chart is based on data collected from 3-day trips.
 We do not guarantee sightings of any kind.
-The more time you spend on the water, the better your chances of sighting wildlife become!
+The more time you spend on the water, the better your chances of wildlife sighting become!

-Over 200 Northern Resident Orcas call this area home for the summer.
-These oceanic mammals travel in family pods and forage in the Johnstone and Queen Charlotte Straits for their favourite food, chinook salmon.
-They reside in the Straits for two months on average, typically arriving around mid July and staying until early September.
+Over 200 Northern Resident Orcas call this area home in the summer.
+These oceanic mammals travel in family pods and forage in the Johnstone and Queen Charlotte Straits for their favourite food: the chinook salmon.
+They reside in the Straits for an average of two months, typically arriving around mid-July and staying until early September.

-Larger more nomadic transient orca (Bigg’s) are seen sporadically in the waters as well.
-They travel and behave less predictably but occasionally pass by in a typical quiet, stealthy fashion.
-(Unless a porpoise crosses their path…).
+Larger, more nomadic Transient Orcas (Bigg’s) are seen sporadically in the waters as well.
+They travel and behave less predictably, but occasionally pass by in a typically quiet and stealthy fashion (unless a porpoise crosses their path…).

 Steller Sea Lions

-Some Steller sea lions, the largest of the sea lions, call this area home year round.
-However, many more arrive in August and can be seen, and smelled, hauled out on their favourite rocks in groups sometimes larger than 40.
-Sea Lions are curious creatures and we can often be joined for short whiles by friendly pairs when we are paddling in Blackfish Sound.
+Steller sea lions, the largest sea lion, call this area home all year round.
+However, many more arrive in August and can be seen (and smelled), lounging on their favourite rocks in large groups, sometimes encompassing more than 40 members.
+Sea lions are curious creatures and groups are often joined by friendly pairs as you paddle in Blackfish Sound.

 Year Round Wildlife

-Harbor seals, bald eagles, pacific white-sided dolphins, Dall’s porpoise, black bears, minks and salmon are spotted year round in the straits.
+Harbor seals, bald eagles, pacific white-sided dolphins, Dall’s porpoises, black bears, minks and salmon are spotted all year round in the straits.
 The cold, nutrient rich waters create an incredible ecosystem.
-Beyond mammals, the abundant intertidal life in the straits is often underrated: sea stars, chitons, barnacles, limpids, anemones and urchins thrive in the straits and are often easy to find at low tide.
-Their alien forms and behaviours are both interesting and illuminative as some intertidal creatures’ physical structures have remained relatively unchanged for over half a billion years.
+Beyond mammals, the abundant intertidal life in the straits is often underrated.
+Sea stars, chitons, barnacles, limpids, anemones, and urchins thrive in the straits and are often easy to find at low tide.
+Their alien forms and behaviours are both interesting and illuminating as some intertidal creatures’ physical structures have remained relatively unchanged for over half a billion years.

 Historic Telegraph Cove, British Columbia

-Telegraph Cove is a community of around 20 year round inhabitants, on Northern Vancouver Island, BC, Canada.
-It is approximately 200 km northwest of Campbell River by car.
-It was formerly home to a cannery, a mill for the Canadian Air Force, a telegraph post, and now serves as a starting point for many forms of eco-tourism.
+Located in Northern Vancouver Island, approximately 200 km northwest of Campbell River, BC, the community of Telegraph Cove has around 20 year-round inhabitants.
+It was formerly home to a cannery, a mill for the Canadian Air Force, and a telegraph post.
+It now serves as a starting point for many forms of eco-tourism.

-Telegraph Cove and its nearest neighbouring community Port McNeill, have multiple accommodation options available for you to use prior to your trip.
+Telegraph Cove, and its nearest neighbouring community, Port McNeill, have multiple accommodation options available for you, prior to your trip.
 Please see our list of recommended accommodations in the area.
-In addition to kayaking, a variety of other adventures are available during your stay in the cove including: grizzly bear tours, boat assisted whale watching, hikes, an art gallery, beach access and excellent dining options.
+In addition to kayaking, a variety of other adventures are available during your stay in the cove: grizzly bear tours, boat assisted whale watching, hikes, an art gallery, beach access and excellent dining options.
 Please see our list of things to do in Telegraph Cove.

 The incredible Whale Interpretive Center, located beside our shop, is home to over 30 marine mammal skeletons.
-It mustn't be missed!
-Finally, you will frequently see bald eagles, mink, river otters, black bears or even whales before we leave the dock.
+It must not be missed!
+Finally, you will frequently see bald eagles, minks, river otters, black bears, and even whales before we leave the dock.

 Experienced SKGABC Certified Guides

-We provide all of the camping and kayaking equipment on all of our tours.
-Come with the clothing and personal items noted in ‘What to Bring’ and we do the rest.
-Some of the equipment we provide on our trips includes:
+We provide all camping and kayaking equipment for our tours.
+Come with the clothing and personal items noted in the ‘What to Bring’ section and we do the rest.
+Some of the equipment we provide for our trips includes:

 Seaward Passat Double Kayaks